graffiti-garden/chat-lab/README.md

 There are many standard objects, activities, and properties that are already laid out in the [ActivityVocabulary spec](https://www.w3.org/TR/activitystreams-vocabulary).
 If you're adding new functionality to the chat app, we recommend checking if there's something that already fits your use case so that your app will naturally interoperate with other apps that added a similar feature.
 For example, you could:

-- Add read reciepts with [Read activities](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-read).
+- Add read receipts with [Read activities](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-read).
 - Like messages with [Like activities](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-like).
 - Flag messages as spam with [Flag activies](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-flag).
 - Block other users with [Block activites](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-block).